- When is Magic City Brewfest?

 - Why can’t we just pay cash to the food vendors?

-- Unlike many similar events, we pay the local restaurants and caterers to participate in the Magic City Brewfest.
+- We share revenue with local restaurants and caterers who participate in the Magic City Brewfest.
 Most of the money you pay for tokens goes to the vendors.
-However, we’re a single point of sale for sales tax purposes, and we also use tokens for other purchases not controlled by vendors such as soft drinks.
+However, we’re a single point of sale for sales tax purposes, and we also use tokens for other purchases not controlled by vendors.
 Trust us, it just makes the accounting a lot easier at the end of the day on Saturday.

 - Will there be non-alcoholic beverages served at the festival?